LoginRadius/docs/content/guide/big-commerce/index.md

 6.)
 Select the newly installed LoginRadius App on the left-hand column

 7.)
-Input your LoginRadius API Key and Secret and Click on "Validate and Install".
+Input your LoginRadius API Key and Secret and click on "Validate and Install".

 ![alt_text](images/bigcommerce-lrinstallconfig.png "image_tooltip")